After a record-breaking 21.6 million votes, American has chosen a favorite dancer for the fifth time.

 In Mary Murphy's opinion, she thought we'd be toasting to Evan Kasprzak tonight.
 "To be honest with you, I thought Evan could win.
-I think a lot of people did.
+I think there's a lot of people that did.
 I didn't think that he was the best dancer, but a lot of times the best dancer hasn't won the show."
-Evan said he was thrilled to have made it so far into the competition: "I'm ecstatic.
-I never would've thought, when I auditioned in Memphis, that I would be in this position and standing on the Kodak stage in front of 3,000 people with the potential to be America's favorite dancer.
+Evan was thrilled to have made it so far into the competition, "I'm ecstatic.
+I never would've thought, when I auditioned in Memphis, that I would be in this position and I would be standing on the Kodak stage in front of 3,000 people with the potential to be America's favorite dancer.
 I'm ecstatic to have just gotten to be a part of it all.
 It's amazing."

 Still, Evan holds no hard feelings against those who considered him an underdog.
 "I don't really feel picked on.
 I think the judges say what they're feeling, so it's legit," he told us.
 As for the winner, Evan says, "I think Jeanine is very deserving, and she has worked so hard.
 She's an absolutely spectacular dancer."
 Fellow finalist Kayla Radomski agreed, saying, "I'm so proud of her, she's worked really hard, and I'm just so happy for her."

-Next up for the SYTYCD season-five competitors comes the 40-city tour.
-After that, three of the top four are packing their bags and heading for Los Angeles.
-Evan, however, will be heading east.
-He says he will finish school eventually, but he thinks Broadway could be in his future.
+Next up for the SYTYCD season five competitors comes the 40-city tour.
+After that the top four are packing their bags and heading for Los Angeles, except for Evan, who will be heading east instead of west.
+Evan says he will finish school eventually, but he thinks Broadway could be in his future.

 See Jeanine's So You Think You Can Dance journey from the top 20 until now.